 Infertility is more common in women with large fibroids as they can interfere with the fertilised egg attaching to the lining of your womb.
 If you have a submucosal type of fibroid (growing outside the wall of your womb), this could also affect the shape of your womb, making it harder for you to conceive (get pregnant).

 If you do not have any symptoms from your fibroids, treatment may not be necessary and a regular follow up is advised.
 After the menopause, fibroids often shrink, and your symptoms will either disappear or ease slightly.

-Medicines do make the fibroids disappear, but can help with relieving certain symptoms.
+Medicines do not make the fibroids disappear, but can help with relieving certain symptoms and sometimes in reducing the size.
 You doctor might give you medications which reduce the amount of bleeding and pain you have during your periods.
 If your haemoglobin levels are low, iron tablets would be prescribed.

 Injections which contain a hormone medicine called gonadotropin releasing hormone agonist (GnRHa) may be given to reduce the size of the fibroid.
 Unfortunately, its effect is temporary and you cannot use it for a long duration.

 Contraceptive pills and the Mirena coil can be used to reduce symptoms related to the fibroids, but cannot be used if you are trying for a pregnancy.

 Surgical procedures for treating fibroids are usually considered if medications are ineffective.
 There are a number of different surgical procedures that can be carried out to treat fibroids.
 Common surgical procedures that are used to treat fibroids include:

 Myomectomy involves surgery to remove the fibroids from the uterus.
 A myomectomy is an alternative to having a hysterectomy, particularly for women still wishing to have children.
 Both hysterectomy and myomectomy are performed using keyhole surgery (laparoscopy or hysteroscopy) at this centre.